gd8/sensu-web-dev/README.md

 ## User Stories

-We need to build a application that allows our users to manage the entities within their Sensu installation.
+We need to build a application that allows our users to manage checks within their Sensu installation.

+- A user must be able to switch between namespaces.
-- A user must be able to list the entities within their Sensu installation.
+- A user must be able to view all checks within the selected namespace.
-- A user must be able to sort the list of entities.
+- A user must be able to sort the list of checks.
+(Unless you want to, you may sort in the client.)
-- A user must be able to filter the list of entities.
+- A user must be able to filter the list of checks using your chosen method of fuzzy matching.
-- A user must be able to delete entities.
+- A user must be able to delete checks.
+(Keep the user experience in mind.)

 To get you up and running quickly, we provide a simple base application that can connect to our GraphQL service.
 See below for setup instructions.